Total Pageviews

 As an independent consultant/ advisor, I work with micro, small and medium enterprises (MSMEs) in identifying ways, means and tools to address their communication needs.

-Total Work Experience: 21 years -- The Gramophone Co.
-(HMV), The Indian Express Newspapers - Business Publications Division (IE-BPD), Diligent Media Corp (DNA Money) and Mahajan & Aibara Management Consultants.
+Total Work Experience: 26 years -- The Gramophone Co.
+(HMV), The Indian Express Newspapers - Business Publications Division (IE-BPD), Diligent Media Corp (DNA Money), Mahajan & Aibara Management Consultants, and Freelance Content Writer & Editor.

 Independent Business Journalist Work Portfolio: